 Covers tool and automation issues that are relevant to the Test Analyst.
 This includes business process modelling tools and knowledge of the interactions between the tools typically used by a Test Analyst.

 This course provides the knowledge and skills to take the 3-hour multiple choice ISTQB Advanced Test Analyst Certificate exam.
-Course participants who wish to do so would arrange this after the course.

 Bookings and Enquiries: email@example.com